AECOMGermantown/AECOMGermantown.github.io/README.md

 Link to GitHub Repository (master branch release tag  v1.0) -https://github.com/AECOMGermantown/AECOMGermantown.github.io

-The AECOM Team used a combination of Agile Scrum and DevOps engineering techniques to facilitate a 1-week sprint to coordinate the openFDA prototype project.
+The URS Federal Services, Inc., an AECOM Company (AECOM) team used a combination of Agile Scrum and DevOps engineering techniques to facilitate a 1-week sprint to coordinate the openFDA prototype project.
 Major activities included initial project setup and elaboration of requirements, design, development, testing, user acceptance testing, and deployment of the prototype.

 We quickly assembled a Scrum team and had them work closely together (mostly collocated, but some distributed).
 The following team was created to support the prototype project, which incorporated many of the labor categories required under labor pool three (full stack):